mokit-dev/mokit-doc-mdbook/src/chap2-2.md

 You can choose option 1 or 2 below.
 After mokit is successfully installed, if you want GAMESS to be called by `automr`, you need to [install GAMESS properly](./chap4-4.md#4410-gvb_prog) and write related environment variables.

 ### Option 1: Install from conda (for Linux only)
 This is the easiest way, but network is required to auto-download the requirements (like Intel MKL).
+Both the default and conda-forge channel require `glibc >= 2.17`.

 If you have no access to network, but still do not want to compile MOKIT manually, you can try options in [Section 2.2.2](#222-pre-built-linux-executables-and-libraries).